adavies1/wurlitzer/docs/protracker/effects.md

 This section will give you pointers on how to actually implement each effect and at what point each effect will need to be (re)evaluated.
 This table is what has taken me the most time to figure out.

-Please note that in the blow table, if the parameter byte uses the whole byte, it will be described as `p`. if it is two 4-bit parameters, they will be described as `px` and `py`.
+Please note that in the below table, if the parameter byte uses the whole byte, it will be described as `p`. if it is two 4-bit parameters, they will be described as `px` and `py` (where `p` is split as `xxxx yyyy`).

 | Name | Code (hex) | Scope | When to process | How to process
 |--|--|--|--|--|